Maurice Duplessis: Private life

 Duplessis was a lifelong bachelor and had no children.
 In fact, "Le Chef" would tell people that he had no family and that his only responsibility was the welfare of his province, to which he said he belonged.
 For most of his political life, Duplessis lived alone in Château Frontenac.
 Conrad Black suggests that during World War I Duplessis courted Augustine Delisle, a daughter of a prosperous coal trader, but his family disapproved of a connection that would unite them with a family of merchants.
 This upset him and it was probably then that he decided never to marry anyone.
 Duplessis still remained close to his sisters as well as their husbands.
 He also became a godfather to a daughter of Antonio Talbot, the minister of roads in his post-war government.

 In his later life, his relationships with other women were quite idiosyncratic.
 He believed that he had to behave in a strictly aristocratic and gentlemanly manner towards them but his convictions did not prevent him from making risqué comments about women in their presence.
 In general, Duplessis would more and more feel as if he were part of aristocracy and behave and dress accordingly even though he had no blood relation with it.
 Conrad Black suggests that hypospadias could also have affected his relationships with women.

 Despite a populist image "Le Chef" created in public and rumours that persisted even after his death, his hobbies included opera and literature.
 He enjoyed historical or political books the most, but he also read classical French or English-language authors, such as Rudyard Kipling, Tennyson and Shakespeare.
 (Note: For the contents of his library and suggestions about the typical books he read, see) Later in his life, Duplessis developed a taste for paintings and started collecting them.
 At his death, his sister Jeanne-L. Balcer-Duplessis inherited the works of art, which she donated to the provincial government in exchange for the cancellation of the inheritance tax.
 Most of the paintings, including those by Clarence Gagnon, Cornelius Krieghoff, J. M. W. Turner, Auguste Renoir, Charles Jacque, Cornelis Springer and Johan Jongkind, are stored in the National Museum of Fine Arts of Quebec.
 On the other hand, his love of sport was not unequivocal.
-In fact, Duplessis has not practised any in his life, except for croquet.
+In fact, Duplessis had not practised any in his life, except for croquet.
 However, he was a fan of the Montreal Canadiens and was also an avid supporter of the New York Yankees.